Uglemat/MaType/README.md

-MaTris
+MaType
 ======

-A clone of Tetris made using Pygame.
 Licensed under the GNU GPLv3.

-Run `python matris.py` to start the game.
+Run `python game.py` to start the game.